Exploring Fijian culture

-Even the age-old legends and myths that are whispered throughout Fiji hold stories of coconuts.
+Even the age-old legends and myths that are whispered throughout Fijian culture hold stories of coconuts.
 One tales says that coconuts have eyes, that they watch people passing from their trees and decide which individuals to fall on.
-If you receive the coconut bomb, bad luck will follow you for the next three days.
+Legend has it that if you receive the coconut bomb, bad luck will follow you for the next three days.
 Heads up!

-Organic Fiji customer and Fijian native, Isabella, talks about her experience being immersed in Fijian culture – “Coconuts were part of our daily lives, from cooking it or just cutting it open and drinking the juice and then eating the fresh coconut to coconut body oils“.
+Fijian native, Isabella, talks about her experience growing up with Fijian culture, “coconuts were part of our daily lives, from cooking with it, drinking the juice, eating the fresh coconut to coconut body oils“.

 She goes on to explains that “as a Pacific Islander our skin tends to take a beating during the winters with all the extra layers of clothing we never get used to.
 I often found myself thinking of those days as a kid and as a young adult the constant ritual of using coconut oil on our bodies whether we were going out in the harsh sun or just after a shower.
 I remembered my mother and great aunts that had the softest skin that glowed and looked so youthful even at old age.
 It made me think about going back to using coconut oil again.
 A tradition that still goes on in Fiji today”.